microdotblog/help.micro.blog/_posts/2018-09-01-api-authentication.markdown

 Micro.blog doesn't have normal account passwords, but it does have app tokens, which are like app-specific passwords.
 You can generate a new token to use in an app, and that app will have full access to your Micro.blog account.

-Using app tokens are a good way to get started while developing an app.
-Pass the app token with each request in the `Authentication` header, as documented in [Micropub](/2017/api-posting/) or the [JSON API](/2017/api-json/).
+Using app tokens is a good way to get started while developing an app.
+Pass the app token with each request in the `Authorization` header, as documented in [Micropub](/2017/api-posting/) or the [JSON API](/2017/api-json/).
 If you let the user copy-and-paste their own app token into your app, make sure you save it securely.

 **IndieAuth**